-If a family member has been self-employed less than three (3) months, the APHA will accept the family member's certified estimate of income and schedule an interim reexamination in three (3) months.
-If the family member has been selfemployed for three (3) to twelve (12) months the APHA will require the family to provide documentation of income and expenses for this period and use that information to project income.
+If a family member has been self-employed less than three (3) months, the APHA will accept the family member's certified estimate of income and potentially schedule an interim reexamination.
+The APHA will follow the HOTMA Implementation guidance.
+See Chapter 11 for further information.